 - Students are expected to be computer literate.

-- Students will purchase and complete an ATI Live NCLEX-RN review in their final semester.
+- Students will purchase and complete a Live NCLEX-RN review in their final semester.

 Contact for Additional Information